awalterschulze/goderive/example/plugin/intersect/Readme.md

 package intersect

-func deriveIntersect(this, that []int) []int {
+// deriveIntersect returns the intersection of the two lists' values func deriveIntersect(this, that []int) []int {
 	intersect := make([]int, 0, deriveMin(len(this), len(that)))
 	for i, v := range this {